Continuing Healthcare (CHC)

 If you live in a care home with nursing you may be eligible for NHS Funded Nursing Care (FNC).This type of funding is available for people that have registered nursing needs and are receiving their care in a care home with nursing.
 Please note however, that being a resident in a care home with nursing does not automatically indicate eligibility for FNC

 Some children and young people may have very complex health needs requiring additional health support that is not routinely available.
 This additional health support is called continuing care.
 The Clinical Commissioning Group is responsible for assessing children and young people to see if they are eligible for continuing care.
+This is guided by the National Framework for Children and Young People’s Continuing Care (Department of Health 2016).

 A continuing care package of support may be required when a child or young person has needs arising from disability, accident or illness that cannot be met by existing universal or specialist services alone (GP practices, hospitals or in the community).
-The Cheshire and Wirral children’s complex care service is guided by the National Framework for Children and Young People’s Continuing Care (Department of Health 2016) and will work alongside social care and education to provide the most appropriate support at home, in school and in the community.

 Who is Eligible?